 Each school participating in PISA had to prepare a list of age-eligible students that included all 15-year-olds (using the appropriate 12-month age span agreed upon for each participating country/economy) in international grades 7 or higher.
-In addition, each school drawing an additional grade sample also had to include grade-eligible students that included all PISA-eligible students in the designated grade (e.g. grade 10).
-In addition, if a country/economy had chosen the international option of the Teacher Questionnaire (see below), eligible teachers were also listed on this form.
+In addition, each school drawing an additional grade sample also had to include grade-eligible students that included all PISA-eligible students in the designated grade (e.g., grade 10).
 This form was referred to as a student listing form.
 The following were considered important:

-- Age-eligible students were all students born in 2002 (or the appropriate 12-month age span agreed upon for the participating country/economy).
-With additional grade samples, including grade-eligible students was also important. - The list was to include students who might not be tested due to a disability or limited language proficiency. - Students who could not be tested were to be excluded from the assessment after the student listing form was created and after the student sample was selected.
+Age-eligible students were all students born in 2006 (or the appropriate 12-month age span agreed upon for the participating country/economy).
+With additional grade samples, including all gradeeligible students was also important.

+- The list was to include students who might not be tested due to a disability or limited language proficiency. - Students who could not be tested were to be excluded from the assessment after the student listing form was created and after the student sample was selected.
 It was stressed to national centres that students were to be excluded after the student sample was drawn, not prior. - It was suggested that schools retain a copy of the student list in case the NPM had to contact the school with questions. - Student lists were to be up-to-date close to the time of student sampling rather than a list prepared at the beginning of the school year.